Beyond the Nurse Corps

-Provided to those servicemembers who become ill or injured and no longer able to perform their role.
+Provided to those servicemembers who become ill or injured and are no longer able to perform their role.
 This is a lengthy process and may be eligible for appeal.
 Many servicemembers with a Medical discharge apply for benefits through the Veterans Administration (VA).

 Disabled Veteran Services